michaelryap/framer-tutorial/README.md

 Prototyping in Framer can be thought of assigning layers different states based upon how users interact with them.

-Another way to think of it is: when users act upon a layer, users change the layer's state.
+Another way to think of it: when users act upon a layer, users change the layer’s state.

 For Framer to keep track of how layers change from state-to-state, we must define them.